AXIA-JS/api/UPGRADING.md

 Internally the API will take the input and convert the value into a `Balance`, serialize it using the SCALE codec and transfer it to the node.
 In some cases users would construct the `Balance` type manually, by importing the class and calling `new` on it.
 This last approach has now been removed, and where classes are still available (limited reach), discouraged.

-First the rationale behind this - in all cases Substrate is very flexible, so while AXIACoin (and the Substrate base), define `type Balance = u128`, this can be different between chains.
+First the rationale behind this - in all cases Substrate is very flexible, so while AXIA (and the Substrate base), define `type Balance = u128`, this can be different between chains.
 (This also applies to the majority of built-in supported types).
 As such, type construction should be done via the actual registered types.

 ```js
 // this is applicable everywhere, import the type creator, using the registry